AmjadxDev/Beginner-Android-Concepts/README.md

 Explicit intent : Inside in App move from one activity to another implicit Intent : Move from our app to another app .

+# 3 ListView in Android Studio using Kotlin
+I have devided ListView in five step to understand easily

+steps:
+        1. Create a list view in xml
+        2. Create an array and add elements
+        3. create Array adapter and set layout and pass array
+        4. set listAdapter to listview adapter
+        5. listview.setonClick
+                create a variable selectItem = parent.getItemAtPosition(postion) as String show toast message